 Lancaster: 717-208-6599 Wyomissing: 484-987-7116

 Neurofeedback treats social, emotional and behavioral problems without the use of costly medications that come with a plethora of sided effects.
 In fact, very few psychotropic medications have FDA approval in children.
-ACTS has one of the only state-of-the-art wireless headsets in the great Lancaster, PA, Wyomissing, PA, and Reading, PA areas.
+ACTS has one of the only state-of-the-art wireless headsets in the greater Lancaster, PA, and Reading, PA areas.

-Neurofeedback in Lancaster, PA, and Wyomissing, PA is a non-invasive treatment that retrains the brain to a typical or balanced state, thus improving focus, attention, calm states and moods.
+Neurofeedback is a non-invasive treatment that retrains the brain to a typical or balanced state, thus improving focus, attention, calm states and moods.

 Neurofeedback has been shown to result in profound and permanent positive change, ultimately improving client functioning to a significant degree.
 EEG and Neurofeedback is a research-proven treatment that is effective for a variety of disorders including without the use of medications;